-- We advise you to exercise a high degree of caution in the Philippines because of the high threat of terrorist attack and the high level of serious crime.
-Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.
+- We advise you to exercise a high degree of caution in the Philippines due to the high threat of a terrorist attack and the high level of crime.
+You should pay close attention to your personal security at all times.
+Monitor the media and other sources about possible new security risks.

 - Violent crime is a significant problem in the Philippines.
-See the Safety and security section.
+See Safety and security .

 - Terrorist attacks could occur at anytime, anywhere in the Philippines, including in Manila.
 You should avoid places known to be terrorist targets.
-See the Safety and security section.
+See Safety and security .

 - There is a high threat of kidnapping throughout the Philippines.
 The threat is highest in the southern Philippines, including coastal and island tourist resorts and dive sites, including in remote locations in the Sulu Sea and along the Zamboanga Peninsula.
 Groups based in the south are capable of carrying out kidnappings and launching attacks in other parts of the Philippines, including areas surrounding the Sulu Sea such as Palawan, and other locations frequented by tourists.

 - We advise you to reconsider your need to travel to eastern Mindanao (including the provinces of Bukidnon, Camiguin, Misamis Oriental, Compostela Valley, Davao del Norte, Davao del Sur, Agusan del Norte, Agusan del Sur, Surigao del Norte, Surigao del Sur and Davao Oriental) due to the very high levels of violent crime and the high threat of terrorist attack.

-- The typhoon season normally runs from late May to early December.
+- The typhoon season normally runs from late May to December.
 This is also the rainy season when tropical storms, flooding and landslides may occur.